crusts the rocks near waterfalls

 Not Threatened

-The one that looks like a piece of leather stuck to the rock has a body that is leafy, with broad, rounded lobes that are thick and leathery.
-The colour is pale greyish-brown to olive-green when dry, dark green when wet.
-The lobes are closely attached to the rock, clinging so tightly that you cannot slip a fingernail underneath.
-It is the lichen of the leathery lobe, the one that looks like it has been glued to the stone.
+Rain falls on it constantly.
+Dermatocarpon miniatum looks like a piece of leather stuck to the rock.
+Its body is leafy with broad, rounded lobes that are thick and leathery.
+The colour is pale greyish-brown to olive-green when dry.
+It turns dark green when wet.
+The lobes cling so tightly to the rock that you cannot slip a fingernail underneath.
+It is the lichen of the leathery lobe.
 What makes it special is the texture.
-Dermatocarpon lichen is one of the thickest and most leathery lichens in New Zealand.
-Its lobes are thick and tough, like a piece of rawhide or old leather.
-When it is dry, it is stiff and brittle.
-When it is wet, it becomes soft and pliable, almost like a wet leaf.
-It is the lichen of the tough skin, the one that can withstand the splash of the waterfall and the scrape of the stone, the one that is as tough as it looks.
-The dermatocarpon lichen is a foliose lichen, meaning it grows in flat, leafy lobes that are attached to the substrate at points but not completely stuck down.
-The lobes are broad and rounded, often with a wavy or lobed margin.
-The upper surface is smooth and shiny when wet, dull and wrinkled when dry.
-The underside is pale, with a dense mat of rhizines, tiny, root-like structures that anchor it to the rock.
-Under a hand lens, the rhizines are visible, a dense mat of tiny threads.
-Biologically, the dermatocarpon lichen is a partnership, a fungus and an alga living together.
+It is one of the thickest and most leathery lichens in New Zealand.
+The lobes are tough like rawhide or old leather.
+When dry, it is stiff and brittle.
+When wet, it becomes soft and pliable.
+Almost like a wet leaf.
+It can withstand the splash of the waterfall and the scrape of the stone.
+It is a foliose lichen.
+It grows in flat, leafy lobes attached to the substrate at points.
+The upper surface is smooth and shiny when wet.
+It is dull and wrinkled when dry.
+The underside is pale with a dense mat of rhizines.
+These tiny, root-like structures anchor it to the rock.
+Under a hand lens, the rhizines are visible as a dense mat of threads.
+Biologically, it is a partnership between a fungus and an alga.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
-The dermatocarpon lichen is adapted to damp, shaded locations where other lichens struggle.
-Its thick, leathery lobes help it retain moisture and survive periods of drying.
+It is adapted to damp, shaded locations where other lichens struggle.
+Its thick lobes help it retain moisture during periods of drying.
 To find dermatocarpon lichen is to find the leathery patch on the wet rock.
-It is pale, thick, and leathery, a living skin on the stone.
-You can touch it and feel the tough, leathery texture.
-It is the lichen of the leathery lobe, the one that clings close to the rock like a second skin, the one that proves that the toughest things are often the most flexible.
+It is pale, thick, and tough.
+A living skin on the stone.
+You can touch it and feel the texture.
+It clings close to the rock like a second skin.
+It proves that the toughest things are often the most flexible.
+It carries on.